 Children’s vision is gaining an increasing amount of attention since digital devices became household staples – especially for our children.

-Optometrists recommend you have your child’s vision tested if you have any concerns.
+Total Eyecare recommends you have your child’s vision tested every 2-3 years.
 Certainly before they start school, all children should have a comprehensive eye examination with an experienced optometrist.

 Most children need no correction to their vision.
 Some will benefit from glasses to improve their ability to focus clearly and for longer periods of time.